Lucid Mattress Reviews

-Gel Memory Foam Mattress — This is perhaps the most popular bed from Lucid based on the fact that it’s really cheap.
-This is a simple memory foam mattress that’s offered in multiple firmness levels (Medium-Plush, Medium, and Firm) and has a gel memory foam top layer.
-It’s also available in multiple height options, including 5″, 6″, 8″, 10″, 12″, and 14″.
+Gel Memory Foam Mattress — This is perhaps the most popular bed from Lucid based on the fact that it’s inexpensive.
+This is a simple memory foam mattress that’s offered in multiple firmness levels: Medium-Plush, Medium, and Firm.
+The mattress also features a gel memory foam top layer and comes available in multiple height options, including 5″, 6″, 8″, 10″, 12″, and 14″.
 You can see this mattress on Amazon.

 Natural Latex + Memory Foam — This is another all-foam bed just like the one above, only this mattress incorporates latex foam.
 To our knowledge, this is the most expensive mattress from Lucid with a California king mattress retailing for close to $1,000.

-Latex Hybrid Mattress — This bed is similar to the mattress that we cover in this review, with the exception of the fact that it uses latex foam as part of its comfort layers.
+Latex Hybrid Mattress — This bed is similar to the mattress that we cover in this review, with the exception that it uses latex foam as part of its comfort layers.
 Interestingly enough, the bed uses more poly foam and memory foam than it does latex foam.
 It’s available in 10″ and 12″ height profiles.

-Mattress Topper — While not an actual mattress, Lucid Mattress Toppers are extremely popular online, especially among the cash-strapped who simply cannot afford to buy an entirely new mattress.
+Mattress Topper — While not an actual mattress, Lucid Mattress Toppers are extremely popular online — especially among cash-strapped shoppers who simply cannot afford to buy an entirely new mattress.
 There’s nothing too special about the toppers, but they will add an extra layer of comfort to your current mattress at an affordable price.